-On May 1, 2020, a complaint was filed against us in the United States District Court for the Western District of Pennsylvania by PeriphaGen, Inc. ("PeriphaGen"), which also named our Chief Executive Officer and President, R&D, Krish Krishnan and Suma Krishnan, respectively.
+On May 1, 2020, a complaint was filed against the Company in the United States District Court for the Western District of Pennsylvania by PeriphaGen, Inc. ("PeriphaGen"), which also named our Chief Executive Officer and President, R&D, Krish Krishnan and Suma Krishnan, respectively.
 The complaint alleged breach of contract and misappropriation of trade secrets, which secrets the plaintiff asserted were used to develop our product candidates, including the vector backbones, and our STAR-D platform.
-We answered the complaint on June 26, 2020 by denying the allegations and brought a counterclaim asking the court to declare that we did not misappropriate PeriphaGen's trade secrets or confidential information, and to further declare that we are the rightful and sole owner of our product candidates and STAR-D platform.
-In addition, we filed a third-party complaint against two principals of PeriphaGen, James Wechuck and David Krisky, alleging breach of contract and seeking contribution and indemnification from them in the event PeriphaGen is awarded damages.
+The Company answered the complaint on June 26, 2020 by denying the allegations and brought a counterclaim asking the court to declare that the Company did not misappropriate PeriphaGen's trade secrets or confidential information, and to further declare that the Company is the rightful and sole owner of our product candidates and STAR-D platform.
+In addition, the Company filed a third-party complaint against two principals of PeriphaGen, James Wechuck and David Krisky, alleging breach of contract and seeking contribution and indemnification from them in the event PeriphaGen is awarded damages.

 On March 9, 2022, the court officially ordered the parties to attend mediation on March 11, 2022.
 During the course of the mediation process, the parties were able to exchange information, allowing the parties to value their positions.
-On March 12, 2022, we entered into a binding term sheet.
-In consideration of settling the dispute, the acquisition of certain PeriphaGen assets, and the grant of a license by PeriphaGen for dermatological applications, Krystal made a payment of \$25.0 million on April 28, 2022.
-Upon approval of Krystal's first product by the U.S. Food and Drug Administration ("FDA"), Krystal will pay an additional \$12.5 million, followed by three additional \$12.5 million contingent milestone payments upon reaching \$100.0 million in total cumulative sales, \$200.0 million in total cumulative sales and \$300.0 million in total cumulative sales.
+On March 12, 2022, the Company entered into a binding term sheet to settle the dispute.
+On April 27, 2022, the Company entered into a final settlement agreement and paid PeriphaGen an upfront payment of \$25.0 million on April 28, 2022 for: (i) the release of all claims in the trade secret litigation with PeriphaGen; (ii) the acquisition of certain PeriphaGen assets, and (iii) the grant of a license by PeriphaGen for dermatological applications.
+Upon approval of Krystal's first product by the U.S. Food and Drug Administration, Krystal will pay PeriphaGen an additional \$12.5 million, followed by three additional \$12.5 million contingent milestone payments upon reaching \$100.0 million in total cumulative sales, \$200.0 million in total cumulative sales and \$300.0 million in total cumulative sales.
 As defined in the settlement agreement, cumulative sales shall include all revenue from sales of Krystal products by Krystal and its affiliates and licensees, as reported by Krystal in its annual Form 10-K filings.
 If all milestones are achieved, the total consideration for settling the dispute, acquiring certain assets, and granting of a license from PeriphaGen will be \$75.0 million.

-The final settlement agreement was signed on April 28, 2022, and, because we deemed settlement to be probable as of the balance sheet date, we have recorded an accrued liability equal to the settlement of \$25.0 million under accrued expenses and other current liabilities on the condensed consolidated balance sheet and under litigation settlement expense on the condensed consolidated statements of operations.
-The additional contingent milestone payments were not deemed probable due to uncertainty in the achievement of these milestones as of March 31, 2022, and therefore no additional accrual has been recorded.
+The Company recorded the \$25.0 million under litigation settlement expense on the condensed consolidated statements of operations for the six months ended June 30, 2022.
+The additional contingent milestone payments were not deemed probable due to uncertainty in the achievement of these milestones as of June 30, 2022, and therefore no additional accrual has been recorded.

-The Company has received \$768 thousand of insurance proceeds during the three months ended March 31, 2022 and we have recorded an additional \$301 thousand as a receivable within prepaid expenses and other current assets on the condensed consolidated balance sheet as management determined that the amount was probable of collection relating to legal defense costs and expenses associated with the PeriphaGen litigation.
+The Company has received \$768 thousand of insurance proceeds during the three and six months ended June 30, 2022 and Company recorded an additional \$369 thousand as a receivable within prepaid expenses and other current assets on the condensed consolidated balance sheet as management determined that the amount was probable of collection relating to legal defense costs and expenses associated with the PeriphaGen litigation.
 The reimbursements have been recorded as an offset to our legal fees included in general and administrative expenses on the condensed consolidated statements of operations and within operating activities on the condensed consolidated statements of cash flows.